JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.4.6 (Grosvenor-Strathmore) - 2023-08-04

+## Changes

+- **d3 Learning Visualization**: The learning visualization which previously used chart.js has been replaced with a d3 visualization.
+This graph still needs additional work to improve its utility, including mouseover events.
+These will changes will be added to a future release.
+- **Additional Cron Runs**: The frequency of the cron job that looks for new IM-related surge alerts has been increased following a successful beta period.

+## Fixes

+- **Cleaner JS Imports**: The `layout.html` that handles the bulk of templates' JS imports has been cleaned up address a number of errors that were previously appearing the console.
+These mostly related to either outdated versions or trying to load functions that were not present on certain pages.
+These have been addressed with `{% if request.path == <path-here> %}` to only load when needed.

+# 1.4.5 (Grosvenor-Strathmore) - 2023-07-31

+## New Features

+### Learning and Reference Resources

+- **Post Operational Slack Alerts**: When an administrator closes out an emergency in the system, it sends a Slack message to each user listed as a Remote IM Supporter with a link to their learning survey.

 # 1.4.4 (Grosvenor-Strathmore) - 2023-07-30

 ## New Features